tj-tusharjain/azure-compute-docs/articles/virtual-machines/Metadata-Security-Protocol/other-examples/key-reset.md

 ```

 > [!NOTE]
 > These requests are idempotent.
-However, if multiple requests are made with multiple `keyIncarnationId` there is no guarantee on the number and order of `keyIncarnationId` you will be able to observe.
-The final state will reflect whichever request used the largest value.
+However, if multiple requests are made with multiple `keyIncarnationId` there's no guarantee on the number and order of `keyIncarnationId` you'll  observe.
+The final state reflects whichever request used the largest value.

-## Reset a VMSS' Key
+## Reset a Virtual Machine Scale Sets' Key

 Key data is unique for each instance in a Scale Set.
 The key must be reset on a per-instance basis.

-We only support reset key for particular VmScaleSet VM Instance.
-We cannot reset key for all the VMSS instances in a single API.
+We only support reset key for particular Virtual Machine Scale Sets' VM Instance.
+We cannot reset key for all the Virtual Machine Scale Sets' instances in a single API.

-See [Reset a VM's Key](#reset-a-vms-key), and substitute in your VMSS instance's resource ID instead.
+See [Reset a VM's Key](#reset-a-vms-key), and substitute in your Virtual Machine Scale Sets' instance's resource ID instead.
 Example:

 `https://management.azure.com/subscriptions/{subscription_id}/resourceGroups/{resource_group_name}/providers/Microsoft.Compute/virtualMachineScaleSets/{vmScaleSet_name}/virtualMachines/{instance_id}?api-version=2024-03-01`